Logik Poor Drying Performance

 Safety first: Unplug the appliance and allow it to cool before cleaning the dryer system.

-• Step 1 – Load size: Reduce the load for drying; washer-dryer combos typically dry only about half a full wash load effectively.
+• Step 1 – Load Size for Drying: Reduce the load for drying; washer-dryer combos typically dry only about half of a full wash load effectively.

-• Step 2 – Clean filters and condenser: Remove and clean the lint filter and condenser (if user-accessible).
-Clear lint from ducts and around the fan.
+• Step 2 – Clean Lint Filter and Condenser: Remove and thoroughly clean the lint filter and condenser (if user-accessible).
+Clear any lint from the ducts and around the fan.

-• Step 3 – Heater and sensor: If airflow is good but drying is still poor, test the dryer heater and NTC sensor for continuity and correct resistance.
-Replace faulty parts.
+• Step 3 – Dryer Heater and NTC Sensor: If airflow is good but drying performance is still poor, test the dryer heater and NTC sensor for continuity and correct resistance.
+Replace any faulty parts.

-• Step 4 – Program selection: Use appropriate drying programs and ensure spin speed is high enough before drying to remove as much water as possible.
+• Step 4 – Program Selection and Spin Speed: Use appropriate drying programs and ensure the spin speed is high enough before drying to remove as much water as possible.

 Advertisements